marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 module.exports = PuppeteerEnvironment;
 ```

-Finally, I connect with the browser I already created and setup variables to be used in all my tests.
+Finally, I connect with the browser I already created and setup some variables to be used in all my tests.

 ### Server stubbing

-This is the most crucial part here, stubbing the serve is what difference **acceptance** from **e2e** tests, I was not looking for some fancy library, I wrote mine, you can see it here, you can register contracts and the library will intercept all request from puppeteer.
+This is the most crucial part, stubbing the server is what sets the difference between **acceptance** and **e2e** tests, I was not looking for some fancy library, I wrote mine, you can see it here, you can register contracts and the library will intercept all requests from puppeteer.

 *user.test.js*